 Pursuant to Section 51.210 of the Texas Education Code, San Jacinto College officers are also empowered to enforce the rules and regulations of San Jacinto College.
-The San Jacinto College police department also works regularly with the City of Pasadena police department, The City of La Porte police department, the Deer Park police department, the Harris County Sheriff's Office, and other local law enforcement agencies on criminal investigations.
-The San Jacinto College police department will provide and seek assistance from other federal, state, county, and local law enforcement agencies.
+The San Jacinto College Police Department also works regularly with the City of Pasadena police department, the City of La Porte police department, the Deer Park police department, the Harris County Sheriff's Office, and other local law enforcement agencies on criminal investigations.
+The San Jacinto College Police Department will provide and seek assistance from other federal, state, county, and local law enforcement agencies and maintains Memorandums of Understanding with local law enforcement agencies.